© 2025 SDPB

 After leaving the stalled train, the gang quietly set up a campsite close to Ogallala and stayed around for several days until someone became suspicious and identified them as the train robbers.

-Oh by the way, that Custer Resident, Mr. Feay.
-He turned out to become a County Judge in Custer County and served in that position for the remainder of his life, serving in his office in what is now the 1881 Courthouse Museum in Custer.
+Oh, by the way, that Custer Resident, Mr. Feay.
+He turned out to be a County Judge in Custer County and served in that position for the remainder of his life, serving in his office in what is now the 1881 Courthouse Museum in Custer.